 Georgetown University is located in Washington D.C. and regularly earns recognition for its academic rigor and the accessibility of its distance education programs, which include an online master’s in sports industry management.
 Through a curriculum that emphasizes global perspectives in the sports field, students develop the theoretical knowledge and practical skills needed to pursue careers in collegiate athletics, facility operations, professional franchises, and even in the nonprofit sector.
 Georgetown does not require any on-campus residencies, letting students earn their degree entirely online in fewer than two years.

-This online master’s in sports management program totals 33 credits.
+This online sports management masters program totals 33 credits.
 Students take fundamental courses in business and marketing, while also pursuing advanced topics like applied ethics, social responsibility, and globalization in sports.
 In addition to individualized attention in the classroom, students enjoy professional guidance, mentoring, and internship support.
 The curriculum culminates with a capstone project, which students complete with the help of a faculty advisor and a professional sponsor.
 Degree candidates present this work to a panel of industry experts.
 All online classes consist of 7.5-week sessions, except for the 15-week capstone experience.

 Application materials include baccalaureate credentials earned with a minimum 3.0 GPA.
 Program candidates do not need to submit GRE or GMAT scores.